 For current members and existing allotment holders, this is where you can find up to date information, news and help about all aspects of allotment holding.
 We hope you find this site informative, helpful and that in the long run it will contribute to ongoing efforts to improve all aspects of the management of the allotment site, for the benefit of all the allotment holders.

-The Allotment Association chairman is Colin Saunderson, and if you want further information about HRAA, please feel fee to contact Colin on the following email address:
+The Allotment Association chair is Kate Campbell, and if you want further information about HRAA, please feel fee to contact Kate on the following email address:

 So what are the benefits of being a member?

 Well one simple one is that we have a discount scheme, agreed with various local garden centres and suppliers.

 Most people will get their membership fee back after a couple of trips to one of these suppliers.
 In 2022/23 on average members received about £20 in discounts from an initial outlay of £7 membership.